-In addition to our no harassment policy, the School maintains a Personal Behavior policy.
-This policy is directed toward conduct that may not otherwise fall within the legal definition of harassment, but projects a negative image for the school.
+In addition to our non-harassment policy, the school maintains a Personal Behavior policy.
+This policy is directed toward conduct that may not otherwise fall within the legal definition of harassment but projects a negative image for the school.

-All students must conduct themselves in a professional manner.
-Unprofessional behavior such as sexually related conversations, inappropriate and unwelcome touching (i.e., kissing, hugging, massaging, sitting on laps, etc.) and any other behavior of a sexual nature are prohibited.
+All students must professionally conduct themselves.
+Unprofessional behavior such as sexual conversations, inappropriate and unwelcome touching (i.e., kissing, hugging, massaging, sitting on laps, etc.), and any other behavior of a sexual nature is prohibited.
 Students who fail to observe these standards will be subject to disciplinary action, up to and including termination.